shini4i/argo-watcher/docs/operations/observability.md

           summary: "{{ $labels.app }} git write-back is slow"
           description: |
-            The p95 git write-back for this application exceeds 60s, which points to push contention (retries/backoff) or an expensive clone against a large GitOps repo.
+            The p95 git write-back for this application exceeds 60s, which points to push contention (retries/backoff) or, on a repo with an unusually large working tree, slow transfer of that tree (history depth is not a factor — clone and fetch are shallow).
 Check gitops_lock_wait_duration_seconds for the same app to see whether it is queued behind other write-backs to the same repository.
 ```

 ## Grafana panel queries